Child Custody Mediation in a Georgia Divorce

-Mediation may be the key to solving a dispute involving child custody or visitation.
+Mediation may be the key to solving a dispute involving child custody or visitation that arise in a Georgia Divorce.
 These frequently asked questions introduce you to the process.

 I've heard that mediation is the best approach to solving disagreements about child custody.
 Is this true?